-There are 6 million job vacancies in America, including 360,000 in manufacturing, 200,000 in construction and millions more in advanced manufacturing, construction, renewable energy, healthcare, education, financial services/business, hospitality, telecommunication, IT/cyber security, transportation and other high growth sectors.
+There are 7 million job vacancies in America, including 360,000 in manufacturing, 200,000 in construction and millions more in advanced manufacturing, construction, renewable energy, healthcare, education, financial services/business, hospitality, telecommunication, IT/cyber security, transportation and other high growth sectors.
 We can fill these vacancies by investing in childcare and innovative programs like “Registered Apprenticeships” — an earn-while-you-learn program that connects job seekers with employers who are in search of skilled workers.

-While working at the US Department of Labor, I learned that the average registered apprentice earns $70,000 a year — double the median individual income in America.
+While working at the US Department of Labor, I found that the average registered apprentice earns $70,000 a year — double the median individual income in America.
 Apprenticeships have employed half-a-million workers who are ready to learn and earn on their first day on the job.
 That gives apprentices the financial freedom to pursue either higher education or higher positions in their industries.